-The first step to smart budgeting is—you guessed it—actually making a budget.
+The first step to smart budgeting is actually making a budget.
 This isn’t as hard as it sounds.
-Start by making a list of your monthly expenses in two categories: fixed expenses (those that stay roughly the same every month, such as rent, utilities, and insurance) and variable expenses (those that fluctuate, such as eating out and entertainment).
+Start by making a list of monthly expenses in two categories: fixed expenses (those that stay roughly the same every month, such as rent, utilities, and insurance) and variable expenses (those that fluctuate, such as eating out and entertainment).

-Credit cards generally have the highest interest rates (currently more than 17% on average), so even a small balance can balloon into substantial debt down the line.
-Failing to make payments, or using too much of your credit, can impact your credit score, which can make a difference when, for example, you’re looking for a mortgage or car loan.
+Credit cards generally have the highest interest rates (currently more than 16% on average), so even a small balance can balloon into substantial debt down the line.
+Failing to make payments, or using too much available credit, could impact an individual’s credit score, which could make a difference when, for example, when looking for a mortgage or car loan.

 3. Choosing Housing Carefully

 For most people, housing is their single largest monthly expense.
-That’s why it’s worth putting in the effort to find the most affordable option you can.
-If you’re in a particularly expensive market, consider getting roommates.
-And remember that the closer you are to your workplace, the more you can save on commuting costs.
+That’s why it’s worth putting in the effort to find an affordable option that meets your needs.
+In a particularly expensive market, it may be worth getting roommates.
+Another factor to consider—the closer you are to your workplace, the more that can potentially be saved in commuting costs.

 4. Delaying the Purchase of a New Car

-If you live in an urban area, think about whether you can use public transit or carpool to get to work.
+For those living in an urban area, think about whether public transit or carpooling may be options for getting to work.
 If a vehicle is non-negotiable, consider a used car rather than a new one.
-Cars lose much of their value when they’re driven off the lot for the first time, so might want to seek out used cars that are in great shape at a great price.
-And if you get a car, consider carpooling which can help you save on gas, tolls, and parking.
+Cars lose much of their value when they’re driven off the lot for the first time, so it may be worth seeking out used cars that are in great shape at a great price.

 5. Saving on Food